Cryptobnb/Smartcontracts/README.md

 # smartcontract
-solidity smart contract for ICO
+Solidity smart contracts for ICO

 The contracts are ready for auditing if you have any questions contact me directly christopher.l.barber@gmail.com